Decembrist revolution (Argentina)

 The Decembrist revolution (Revolución decembrina) was a military coup in the Buenos Aires Province, Argentina.
-Juan Lavalle, returning with the troops that fought in the Argentine-Brazilian War, mounted a coup on December 1, 1828, capturing and killing the governor Manuel Dorrego and ultimately closing the legislature.
+Juan Lavalle, returning with the troops that fought in the Cisplatine War, mounted a coup on December 1, 1828, capturing and killing the governor Manuel Dorrego and ultimately closing the legislature.
 The rancher Juan Manuel de Rosas organized militias that fought against Lavalle and removed him from power, restoring the legislature.
 However, as the coup had reignited the Argentine Civil Wars, Rosas was appointed governor of the Buenos Aires province to wage the war against the Unitarian League.
 Both José María Paz, from Córdoba, and Rosas formed a league of provinces.
 The conflict ended soon after the unexpected capture of Paz, when he mistook enemy troops for his own.

 Context

 The Argentine Civil Wars began during the Argentine War of Independence.
 The conflict was between the federals, who wanted to organize the country as a federation, and the unitarians, who preferred a centralist government with a capital in Buenos Aires.
 Following the 1820 battle of Cepeda, a constituent assembly was convened to write a new constitution and organize the country.
 The provinces rejected the 1826 constitution because of its centralist tendencies, and the unitarian president Bernardino Rivadavia resigned.
 The provinces became a confederation once more, and federal Manuel Dorrego was appointed governor of Buenos Aires.

 The Banda Oriental had been conquered and annexed by Portugal, which renamed it as Cisplatina; the Portuguese colonies in South America declared their independence and became the Empire of Brazil shortly after.
 Argentina and Brazil began the Argentine-Brazilian War for the control of the province.
 The peace treaty declared it an independent country, the modern nation of Uruguay, which was resented by the Argentine military that fought in the conflict.